larwindcunha/wowremote/GIT HOW TO/Readme.md

 ## Using GIT

+* _git branch branch-name_ will create a branch of the current working branch and will have all it's files
+* _git checkout -b branch-name-new_ will create and enter the new branch branch-name
 * _git checkout branch-name_ will enter that branch branch-name
-* _git checkout -b branch-name-new_ will create and enter the new branch branch-name

 ### Git push

-_git push_ does git push origin master from that particular branch
+**_git push_ does git push origin master for that particular branch only** and this is done so that we do not need to _git push origin branch-name_ while in same branch with upstream.
+But when in different branch and want to push, need to use full command _git push origin branch-name_ and this will only push (while in other branch) if commits are made in branchname branch.

 ### If local branch local-now is there and want to push and create branch of diff name on remote then